jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ```

 ### 3.6.5 Loops
 * Most compilers generate loop code based on the do-while form of a loop, even though this form is relatively uncommon in actual programs.
-Other loops are transformed into do- while form and then compiled into machine code.
+Other loops are transformed into dowhile form and then compiled into machine code.

 * do-while
     ```c++